-The Twisp River Bridge is one of the first applications of the use of the WSDOT "super girders" that were developed in recent years.
+The Twisp River Bridge is one of the first applications of the use of the WSDOT "super girders" that were developed in the late 1990's.
 Constructed with spliced post-tensioned I-girders, this bridge provides a clear span across the Twisp River in the north-central region of Washington State.

 The 95" deep x 196' long girders, assembled from three pieces of 44.63', 101.39', and 44.63', were supported on temporary shoring over the river while closure pours were cast in the joints between each piece.
 The cast-in-place deck was then constructed and the girders were post-tensioned.